microsoft/bobsql/demos/sqlserver2022/datavirt/readme.md

 1. Execute the script **restorewwi.sql**.
 1. Execute the script **enablepolybase.sql** to enable the Polybase feature for the instance.
 1. Execute the script **createmasterkey.sql** to create a master key to protect a database scoped credential.
-1. Execute the script **creates3creds.sql** to create a database scoped credential.
+1. Edit the script **creates3creds.sql** to put in your user and password.
+Execute the script creates3creds.sql to create a database scoped credential.
 This contains the S3 user and password you created earlier with the minio console.
-1. Execute the script **creates3datasource.sql**.
-Substitute in your local IP address.
+1. Edit the script **creates3datasource.sql** to substitute in your local IP address for the minio server.
+Execute the script creates3datasource.sql.
 1. Create a file format to use for Parquet by executing the script **createparquetfileformat.sql**.
 1. Create a parquet file into the S3 storage bucket wwi by executing the script **wwi_cetas.sql**.
 1. Use the minio console to browse the wwi bucket and see the parquet file that was created.